-Satwant Deol has recently joined the College as its new Principal from Highbury College in Portsmouth.
+Satwant Deol joined as the college Principal in 2016 from Highbury College in Portsmouth.
 She is an innovative senior education professional with extensive experience of internal and external strategic relationship building in both the Further and Higher Education sectors.
-Her professional career began in software development and she went on to become both the first woman to lead an all male development team and the youngest Head of Department at Coventry University.
+Her professional career began in software development and she went on to become both the first woman to lead an all-male development team and the youngest Head of Department at Coventry University.
 From Higher Education, she moved to the FE sector in London where she developed a reputation for effective change management and for her inclusive, collaborative approach to leadership.

 Whilst at Highbury College, Satwant pioneered new approaches to teaching and learning, involved employers closely in the design, development and delivery of curriculum and created opportunities for students to be closely involved in developments through a newly formed Student Forum and most recently set up the new Solent Marine Academy.

 Brian has joined the Board coming from the retail sector where he has spent more of his working life.
 Brian was employed by Boots since 1988 and has held a wide range of positions involved in multi-site, regional and store based operations.
 Within these roles he has led a number of major projects including new store openings, management development programmes, education/business partnerships and city centre management schemes.
 Passionate about developing others, Brian has extensive experience in the recruitment and development of a wide range of people such as healthcare professionals, store managers, consultants, security personnel and field roles.

 Outside of his working environment, Brian has enthusiastically involved himself in additional roles having been active in Town Centre Partnerships with local councils and landlords where he has held both Director and Chairman roles in these organizations.

 Brian is the Chair of the Audit committee.